-Chemistry: Contemporary Issues and Practices
+• CHEM-222 Chemistry: Contemporary Issues and Practices

-Understand the different subfields of chemistry and the implications of each of those fields on society.
+Understanding the different subfields of chemistry and the implications of each of those fields on society.
 This course covers topics ranging from historical development of the field to the medical, environmental, and industrial applications of chemistry on modern society.
-Students will gain hands on experience in modern chemical techniques through problem based, interdisciplinary laboratory projects.
-Prerequisite: CHEM 203; Recommended corequisite CHEM 204.
+The laboratory is focused on problem-solving-students refine their hands-on skills, develop independence, and design experiments-and culminates in an independent project.
+Three class hours and one laboratory.
+Spring semester.
+Prerequisite: CHEM 203; Recommended co-requisite CHEM 204.